California law prohibits harassment in the workplace, whether it be

 - refrain from certain personal conduct such as contacting you over the phone.

 Call our law firm for legal advice.
-Our employment law attorneys offer consultations.
+Our employment law attorneys offer consultations in person or online.

 For questions about the law regarding workplace harassment (sexual and non-sexual) under California’s Fair Employment and Housing Act, or to discuss your case confidentially with one of our skilled California labor and employment attorneys, do not hesitate to contact us at Shouse Law Group.